Nietro23/Nietro23/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Cloud Architecture and Systems Design.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Graphic Design and Developing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>